-Amidst the ceaseless stream of commercial cinema, there come a few magnificent native works that boast of the potential to go down as path-breaking films.
-Powered by sincere and dedicated efforts, these films are often relatable and genuinely capable of evoking heartfelt emotions in the viewers.
+Amidst the ceaseless stream of commercial cinema, there come a few magnificent native works with a potential to go down as path-breaking films.
+Powered by sincere and dedicated efforts, these films are often relatable and genuinely capable of evoking heartfelt emotions.
 Co Kancharapalem is one such gleaming testimony in Telugu cinema in recent times.
 Shot entirely in the Kancharapalem area of Vizag, the film features close to 80 debut actors, with most of them being from the city.
 As the film continues to mesmerise the audience, Teja Kovvali interacts with five of the lead characters to know about their transformations, journeys and more.

 Be it for turning immensely popular just with the trailer or for being called as “hero” nowadays, Subba Rao’s life has hit a new high in the past few months.